 So much goes into the advertising process that it can be overwhelming.
-New studio owners who are not comfortable with the advertising process might want to consult with a marketing company or public relations firm for guidance.
+New studio owners who are not comfortable with the advertising process might want to consult with a marketing company or public relations firm for guidance on martial arts marketing ideas and campaigns.
 Although there is a cost connected with those services, the resulting new students will offset the money that is spent.

 4. Know what to avoid

 Part of having a successful business is knowing what not to do.
 Learning from other people’s mistakes saves new martial arts studio owners lots of time they do not have and frustration that they do not need.
 “10 Problems with Most Martial Arts Schools/Gyms” has identified the following pitfalls new studio owners should avoid when getting their businesses off their feet: